DerDanilo/seafile-community-manual/docs/installation/operating-system.md

 ** BE AWARE of issues and security, even though the images were checked one time, NO ONE CAN CONFIRM their completion and correctness.**

+### ARM64 Platforms
+If you want to use Seafile on a ARM64 Platform, [this guide](https://forum.seafile.com/t/compilation-arm64-done/6170) will help you.
+You can download the packed version 6.3.0 (**deprecated!**) [here](https://cdn.iklive.eu/tcb13/2018/seafile-server_6.3.0_arm64.tar.gz), it should definately work with Debian and Ubuntu.

 ---

 ## Storage